NirvanaDEV/.doom.d/README.md

 ## Install
 1. Backup your current `~/.doom.d/` directory if you have one.
 2. Clone the repo to your home directory `git clone https://github.com/NirvanaDEV/.doom.d.git ~/`
+3. Make tweaks to init.el, config.el, and packages.el as desired
+4. Run `make` in a terminal from within the `.emacs.d/` directory
+5. Repeat #4 whenever you make changes to init.el or packages.el (maybe even
+   config.el for good measure)

 ## Features
 - Jump to windows with SPC and an arrow key (Cuz H-J-K-L is still a little weird